AdimasYudhistira/big-project-data-analytic/README.md

 # Big Project Data Analytic
 This is my big project data analytic (Fact Finding Project)
 ## Challenges
-1. **Creating a Dashboard in Looker Studio (combining data from GA, Firebase, and internal sources)**:
+1. **Creating a Dashboard in Looker Studio combining data from internal sources**:
    - Display the number of respondents.
    - Show the distribution of participants by region and educational level.
    - Analyze trends indicating the propensity of individuals to seek new jobs based on their work experience.